VirginPulsePublic/angular-hubspot-messenger/README.md

-# angular-messenger
+# angular-hubspot-messenger

 An AngularJS wrapper for the Hubspot Messenger toast notification library

 ##Dependencies

-In order to use angular-messenger, you must install hubspot messenger and ensure that you have included:
+In order to use angular-hubspot-messenger, you must install the base hubspot messenger and ensure that you have included:

 * messenger.js (or messenger.min.js)
 * messenger.css
 * a theme css in messenger (for example, messenger-theme-future.css)

+##Installation

+To install, you can:

+1. Download file, include /dist/angular-messenger.min.js in your project

+or

+2. bower install angular-hubspot-messenger

 ##Setup